InstruktoriBrno/routing-system/api.md

 }
 ```

-Successful response to this call means the whole network has applied the new round definition and is ready to start the game.
+Successful response to this call means the gateway accepted the round specification and started to upload it to boxes.
+Before starting the game, `GET` at `/v1/status` should be used to check readiness.

 ## Start the game